Fed Powell vs The Senate || Markets Crash!

 A global pandemic, a war in Eastern Europe Weather disasters, profits somehow always manage to go up.
 Workers are left paying the price.
 As you've noted, Chair: Powell The Fed's tools are only one element in our fight against inflation.
 It's a complex problem.

 Interest rates are a single we know, blunt tool.
 Raising interest rates can't rebuild our supply chains and fix demand imbalances from the pandemic.
 Raising interest rates won't end Russia's brutal invasion of Ukraine Raising interest rates won't prevent avian flu from devastating one-third of our egg supply, or weather disasters from destroying key crops.
 And raising interest rates Certainly won't stop big corporations from exploiting all of these crises to jack up prices far beyond the increase in their costs last year.
+Corporate profits at a record high Corporate: PR Chiefs Assure us that these companies just have to raise prices.
+Their costs are going up, The workers just want to be paid too much.
+They have no other choice. they tell us.

 Yet When you look at their profits and their executive salaries and their stock buyback plans, sure doesn't look like corporations have exhausted every available alternative.
 It's so.
 Brazen Even Global Bankers call in the FED to identify this. profiteering is one of the biggest drivers of inflation.